 Neglect is the persistent failure to meets a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Including deliberate negligence failure to provide or access services, failure to provide medication/medical care, poor nutrition or lack of heating, failure to follow support plans and procedures.
-Some indicators of neglect are: lack of supervision, denial of needs physical/medical/mental health problems; behaviour changes, poor hygiene/dress, inappropriate clothing for situation, poor environment, limited activities and physical illness.
+Including deliberate negligence, failure to provide or access services, failure to provide medication/medical care, poor nutrition or lack of heating, failure to follow support plans and procedures.
+Some indicators of neglect are: behaviour changes, poor hygiene/dress, inappropriate clothing for situation, poor environment, limited activities and physical illness.

-5.0 Procedure
+6.0 Procedure

-5.1 SVC expects all staff, volunteers and trustees to follow the procedure detailed below in all instances of suspect or alleged abuse.
+6.1 SVC expects all staff, volunteers and trustees to follow the procedure detailed below in all instances of suspect or alleged abuse.

-SVC acknowledges that abuse may be reported because the person has seen it happen, may suspect it happening because of signs such as those listed in section 5.1 of this document, it may be reported to SVC by someone else or directly by the child affected.
+SVC acknowledges that abuse may be reported because the person has seen it happen, may suspect it happening because of signs such as those listed in section 5.1 of this document.
+It may be reported to SVC by someone else or directly by the child affected.
 If a child says or indicates that they are being abused, you should:

-- Stay calm so as not to frighten the child. - Reassure the child that they are not to blame and that it was right to tell. - Listen to the child, showing that you are taking them seriously. - Keep questions to a minimum so that there is a clear and accurate understanding of what has been said.
+- Stay calm to avoid frightening the child. - Reassure the child that they are not to blame and that it was right to tell. - Listen to the child, showing that you are taking them seriously. - Keep questions to a minimum so that there is a clear and accurate understanding of what has been said.
 The law is very strict and child abuse cases have been dismissed where it is felt that the child has been led, or words and ideas have been suggested during questioning.
-Only ask questions to clarify. - Inform the child that you have to inform other people about what they have told you. - Tell the child this is to help stop the abuse continuing. - Never tell the child anything is confidential. - Your role is not to investigate or make judgements, but to listen, support and pass on to the appropriate person. - Report to the Lead Volunteer, Project Co-ordinator or SVC Manager immediately who will act in one of the following ways, if you are not volunteering on a group project the following also applies to you: - Contact the SVC manager immediately (Adrienne Earls a.earls@svcymru.org / 02921 676780). - 2.
+Only ask questions to clarify. - Inform the child that you have to inform other people about what they have told you. - Tell the child this is to help stop the abuse continuing. - Never tell the child anything is confidential, or promise to keep secrets. - Report to the Lead Volunteer, Project Co-ordinator or SVC Manager immediately who will act in one of the following ways, if you are not volunteering on a group project the following also applies to you: - 1.
+Contact the SVC manager immediately (Adrienne Earls a.earls@svcymru.org / 02921 676780). - 2.
 If the SVC manager is not contactable contact the local Social Services duty social worker or the NSPCC Child Protection Help Line and act only on their advice.
-(NSPCC Wales Hour help line

-(Mon - Fri 10.00am - 6.00pm).
+(NSPCC Wales Hour help line (Mon Fri 10.00am 6.00pm).
 Tel No: 08081002524 or the NSPCC 24 hour help line Tel No: 0800800500).